 Notes

-1 This is a compilation of the Motor Vehicle (Catastrophic Injuries) Act 2016.
-The following table contains information about that Act.
+This is a compilation of the Motor Vehicle (Catastrophic Injuries) Act 2016.
+For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table